ryouchinsa/ryouchinsa.github.io/edit/README.md

 ![superpixels](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/f8519c77-b73b-4be3-960a-0aaf282cc02d)

 # Create image label
-Create an image label.
+Create an image label without drawing the box.

-- To train an image classifier model, use Export menu -> "Export images for classification".
+Settings menu.
+- “Add an image label when press an object hotkey” is to add an image label using hotkeys.

 # Move
 Select an object.